o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-physics-collider.md

 The **Terrain Physics Heightfield Collider** component provides terrain data to the physics system in the form of a heightfield and material assignments.
 You can configure the dimensions of the collider by modifying the [Axis Aligned Box Shape](/docs/user-guide/components/reference/shape/axis-aligned-box-shape) component on the same entity.

-## Usage

-The physics system receives collision information about the terrain through the **Terrain Physics Heightfield Collider** component.
-This component takes the region within the associated **Axis Aligned Box Shape** component and creates a heightfield collider in the physics system.
-The heightfield collider has physics material assignments that varies per vertex based on the underlying terrain surface weights and the surface type to physics material mappings on this component.

-Because the terrain system uses the abstracted physics APIs in O3DE, the **Terrain Physics Heightfield Collider** component requires a companion Heightfield Collider component to interact with to convert terrain data into physics data for whichever physics system has been implemented.
-For example, when using this component with NVIDIA PhysX, the **PhysX Heightfield Collider** component is required on the same entity as the **Terrain Physics Heightfield Collider** to create a terrain heightfield in PhysX.

-The **Terrain Physics Heightfield Collider** can exist on the same entity as a **Terrain Layer Spawner** component if it's convenient, but this is not a requirement.
-The collider is not directly tied to a spawner.
-This component can be used with any region whether it overlaps multiple spawners, a single spawner, or no spawners at all.
-The primary advantage to keeping the collider on a separate entity from the spawner is that the physics colliders can be dynamically spawned and despawned at different times and sizes than the terrain.
-This enables having a large fully viewable terrain in the world and only a small subregion around the player that exists in the physics world for better control over performance and memory usage.

-You can assign which terrain surface types map to specific physics materials by selecting a surface type in the surface pull down menu, then selecting a physics material type in the material pull down.
-Multiple terrain surface types can map to the same physics material.
-Any terrain surface types that aren't mapped to a specific physics material will automatically be mapped to the **Default Surface Physics Material**.

 ## Provider

 [Terrain Gem](/docs/user-guide/gems/reference/environment/terrain)